-Many people use medications to manage our health and treat a variety of illnesses.
+Many people use medications to manage their health and treat a variety of illnesses.
 Some may have no reaction after taking a drug while others have.
 Those people who have an allergic reaction to medicine will develop a drug allergy rash or will have trouble breathing after taking it.

 A drug allergy is an abnormal reaction of your immune system when taking a certain medication.
 Any medication — over-the-counter and other prescriptions— is capable of inducing a drug allergy.
 People who are allergic to certain medications may experience different symptoms regardless of whether the medicine comes in liquid, pill, or injectable form.
 A person can have a reaction after taking a drug for the first time while others may not.
 It actually differs from person to person.
 In addition, a person can develop a drug allergy at any time.
 Even if you’ve taken a drug for years and had no drug allergies, it is possible that a drug can trigger a reaction in the future.